An official website of the United States government

 The coronavirus disease 2019 (COVID-19) outbreak of 2020 created an awareness among financial media, academics, and bankers regarding the challenges of measuring inflation during a pandemic.
 While consumption patterns were affected by social distancing and lockdown mandates, these sudden changes can introduce biases in inflation measures.
 In “Inflation with Covid consumption baskets” (National Bureau of Economic Research, Working Paper 27352, July 2020), author Alberto Cavallo investigates the impact on inflation measures from changes in expenditures patterns because of the 2020 coronavirus pandemic.
 The author suggests that “the welfare implications are particularly relevant for lower-income households and [also] extend to countries experiencing a divergence [across] sectoral inflation rates” due to price movements.
 The term “sectoral inflation” refers to the rise in prices occurring in different commercial sectors of a country.
 For example, the industries under the transportation sector include new vehicles, motor fuels, used cars and trucks, and car and truck rental.

-For this research, Cavallo used data collected on debit and credit card transactions from the Opportunity Insights Tracker.
+For this research, Cavallo used data collected on debit and credit card transactions from the Opportunity Insights Tracker (a mechanism that measures the daily change in U.S. consumption patterns).
 To produce COVID-19 consumer price index (CPI) indexes, he combined real-time expenditure estimates with official inflation measures from January 2019 to May 2020 that were not seasonally adjusted.
 This data collection was done for several countries, including the United States in which the index data used were produced by the U.S. Bureau of Labor Statistics (BLS).
 However, Cavallo found that matching data from the Opportunity Insights Tracker to data from various statistical offices from around the world was not always straightforward.
 For example, some countries that were investigated use a different classification system than the North American Industry Classification System that the United States uses.
 Thus, to match data from country to country, the author made mathematical assumptions to adjust for the differences in classifications.
 In addition, he employed Opportunity Insights Tracker data to obtain real-time estimates of expenditures.

 From his results, Cavallo discovered that the official CPI from BLS and his calculated COVID-19 CPI were nearly identical in the United States in January and February 2020.
 But in March of that year (the start of the pandemic’s initial outbreak in the United States), the COVID-19 inflation estimate was higher than the official CPI, although both showed deflation.
 As the pandemic grew, so did the difference between the two inflation rates.
 The official CPI fell 0.69 percent between March and April compared with the COVID-19 CPI, which decreased only 0.09 percent.
 Also, in May 2020, the official CPI experienced deflation, whereas the COVID-19 CPI had a positive rate of inflation.
 Some countries had higher COVID-19 inflation because vastly different price movements occurred across items (and the price divergence happened simultaneously with shifting weights).